-On May 31, 2022, one (1) Unitholder held Units representing more than 10% of the net asset value of the Fund (approximately 26.4% of the net asset value of the Fund).
-Accordingly, the Fund also has Large Redemption Risk as described under "What Are the Risks of Investing in a Mutual Fund? - Large Redemption Risk" on page 63 of this Simplified Prospectus.
+On May 31, 2023, one (1) Unitholder held Units representing more than 10% of the net asset value of the Fund (approximately 26.4% of the net asset value of the Fund).
+Accordingly, the Fund also has Large Redemption Risk as described under "What Are the Risks of Investing in a Mutual Fund? - Large Redemption Risk" in this Simplified Prospectus.

 We have classified this Fund's risk level as low to medium.
-See "Investment Risk Classification Methodology" on page 91 of this Simplified Prospectus for a description of how the Manager determined the classification for this Fund's risk tolerance level.
+See "Investment Risk Classification Methodology" of this Simplified Prospectus for a description of how the Manager determined the classification for this Fund's risk tolerance level.